nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

+### Standardising terminology

+DengueHotspotTracker currently alternates between using "case" or "person" to refer to each entry in the app.
+Standardising terminology would clean up the app and reduce any potential confusion for users and developers.

 ### Sorting by descending order

 The sort command currently only allows users to sort in ascending order.
 Users might find it more useful in some cases to